 📍 198 E Chapel Hill Street

 The bull has been a symbol for Durham since the 1800s.
 And in the heart of downtown, Major the Bull stands tall.
 This bronze sculpture has been a part of countless selfies over the years and knows no stranger.
 Major was created entirely in Durham at Liberty Arts by Leah and Mike Waller.

 Ever-changing and always expressive, this spot is both a bright backdrop and a source of inspiration.
 Students and locals contribute to the bridge by sharing hopes, frustrations, dreams, and more.
 If you want to explore Duke, this sidewalk connects the university's east and west campus.
 Not only can you stop here for a photo, but you can also add your mark in Durham, too!

 📍 Campus Drive near Maxwell Avenue; for reference, the two bridges are Main and Pettigrew Streets

 There’s more to discover and document along the way.
 With no time to waste, it’s time to plot your next adventure!
-View all ten locations on one map here.
+View the locations on one map.

 If you'd like help creating a mural, visit the Visitor Info Center at 212 W Main Street and pick up a free mural finder.